Shutter Mechanisms

 - Shutter wound.
 Lever 36 engages 47 and 52.

 - Shutter released.
-Lever 36, 36a lifted clear.
+Lever 36 and 36a lifted clear.
 Lever 30 pushed against 51.

 Square Reflector

 On the Square Reflector the shutter is separated from the mirror/release by the revolving back.
-A pivoted spring lever inside the shutter housing operates on the levers 30, 36, a bar, H, attached to the mirror setting lever, G, passes through the revolving back and pushes on the lever.
+A pivoted spring lever inside the shutter housing operates on the levers 30 and 36, a bar, H, attached to the mirror setting lever, G, passes through the revolving back and pushes on the lever.
 When the mirror is raised the bar extends into the shutter housing, thus preventing the revolving back from turning.
 When the mirror is lowered the bar is withdrawn allowing the revolving back to move.
 The lever 36a can move to engage the ratchet wheel 36b and lever 30 is moved clear allowing the shutter to be wound.
-When the shutter is released the bar moves into the shutter housing freeing levers 36, 36a allowing the blinds to move.The shutter is slightly different to the Self-Focusing Reflex, the spring 16 is on a separate spindle allowing the clutch sleeves to be reduced in size.
+When the shutter is released the bar moves into the shutter housing freeing levers 36 and 36a allowing the blinds to move.The shutter is slightly different to the Self-Focusing Reflex, the spring 16 is on a separate spindle allowing the clutch sleeves to be reduced in size.

 The release and mirror controls are straightforward.
-Rotating the lever G tensions a large coiled spring situated beneath it, a lever E is also rotated.
+Rotating lever G tensions a large coiled spring situated beneath it, a lever E is also rotated.
 E is loosely connected to the edge of the mirror, rotating E lowers the mirror.
-At the end of the movement E is locked in place by the edge A1 of the rocking plate A. Pressing the release button L which is behind the area A2 rocks the plate A, lowers A1 and frees the lever E. The mirror now rises.
+At the end of the movement E is locked in place by the edge A1 of the rocking plate A. Pressing the release button L which is behind the area A2 rocks the plate A, lowers A1 and frees lever E. The mirror now rises.

 The shutter release bar H has a connecting rod attached to it terminating near the mirror setting lever G, as the mirror is set pressure on the connecting rod is removed and H is pushed clear of the shutter area.
 When the mirror is raised, at the end of the exposure, a plate attached to the coiled spring pushes the connecting rod and H into the shutter housing.

 The T setting is interesting, it works on the release controls rather than within the shutter.
 A small catch, M, near the release button, L, is moved down, the mirror is lowered and the shutter wound so that the image area is completely uncovered.
 When the release is pressed the mirror rises, exposing the image, but the bar does not move into the shutter which would close the blinds.
 A second operation of the release is needed to move the bar into the shutter housing and operate the shutter.
 Moving the plate M lowers the plate D on the inside of the camera.
-C sits on top of D and is also lowered slightly, The result is that the lever E is caught a fraction before its normal completion, first by the edge C2 and then by the edge C1, the coiled spring below the setting lever G does not unwind completely and so does not hit the connecting rod of H.
+C sits on top of D and is also lowered slightly, The result is that lever E is caught a fraction before its normal completion, first by the edge C2 and then by the edge C1, the coiled spring below the setting lever G does not unwind completely and so does not hit the connecting rod of H.

 K is a connection from the alternative release on the other side of the camera.
 J is a connection to the alternative position of the revolving back.
 Note the curved track of the mirror, this guides the front edge of the hinged section of the mirror after it has hinged down.